 Towels and toiletries: Hand soap is provided next to all sinks.
 Towels are not supplied as standard but can be rented or purchased from reception.
 Bedding is supplied in all rooms.

-Parking: On street parking is available 5pm-9am Monday-Saturday and all day Sunday.
-At all other times parking is metered with a maximum 2hr stay.
-Please be aware that there is no coach parking at YHA Cambridge, groups can only be dropped off on Devonshire Road.
+Parking: On street parking is available from Monday - Saturday, 17:00 - 09:00 and all day Sunday.
+At all other times parking is metered with a maximum two-hour stay.
+There is no coach parking at YHA Cambridge, groups can only be dropped off on Devonshire Road.

 (PDF download - 55.41 KB)